emu-project/func_processing/README.md

 See Wiki for details and description (under construction).

-Module documentation: https://func-processing.readthedocs.io/en/latest/ (some docstrings don't show in firefox, smh).
+Module documentation: https://func-processing.readthedocs.io/en/latest/, assuming sphinx is cooperative.